html2rss/html2rss-web/README.md

 ### None of the above

-E.g. in development mode or with your own deployment method.

-Fork this project, add your `config/feeds.yml` and deploy it.
+Fork this project, add a `config/feeds.yml` and deploy it.

-For development, you can use `foreman` to start the application:
+Use `foreman` to start the application with automatic reloading provided by [rerun](https://github.com/alexch/rerun):

 `bundle exec foreman start`

-`html2rss-web` now listens on port **5**000 for your requests.
+*html2rss-web* now listens on port **5**000 for requests.

-## Runtime health checks of your feeds
+## Runtime health checks of your private feeds

 Websites often change their markup.
-To get notified when one of _your own_ configs break, monitor the `/health_check.txt` endpoint.
+To get notified when one of _your own_ configs break, use the `/health_check.txt` endpoint.

-It will respond with `success` if all feeds can be generated without any error.
+It will respond with `success` if your feeds are generatable.
-Otherwise it will not print success, but the information which config is broken.
+Otherwise it will not print `success`, but states the broken config names.